ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ### Accessing logs

 If the emulator throws an error you may want to check generated debug.log files.
-These will exist in the container in the root `/app` folder.
+These are generated on the container and shared to your machine.
+Just check the root folder, for example: `firestore-debug.log`

-By default, when using the commands above, the log files will sync to the `./functions/logs` folder on the host machine.

 You can access the file system within the docker container directly using the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for vscode, and running the command to `attach to running container`.